Frequently Asked Questions

 What is the weather like in Northampton?

 New England weather is unpredictable.
-It is recommended students bring clothes suitable for cool nights and hot days.
+It is recommended that you bring clothes suitable for cool nights and hot days.

 Can friends and relatives come visit me while I am at Smith?